Welcome to the Isle of Wight

 Below is the itinerary for the holiday.
 Please click each day for more information.

-This afternoon we will meet at the Ferry Port in Portsmouth Harbour directly next to Portsmouth Harbour Train Station.
+This afternoon we will meet at the Ferry Port in Portsmouth Harbour inside Portsmouth Harbour Train Station.
+The meeting time is 1.30PM.
 As we sail toward the island’s stunning coast, the harbour of Ryde comes into view.
 An excellent spring board to explore the island, Ryde is the largest town and hosts boutique shops, restaurants and museums.
 The town however maintains the feel of a quaint seaside resort with golden sandy beaches, a promenade and pier.
 We will relax in Ryde this evening before beginning our exploration of the Isle of Wight.

 Overnight in Ryde.